Matt Kmosko

-Matthew W. Kmosko (born January 8, 1972 in Ship Bottom, New Jersey) is a former U.S. soccer defender who played three and a half season in Major League Soccer.
+Matthew W. Kmosko (born January 8, 1972, in Ship Bottom, New Jersey) is a former U.S. soccer defender who played three and a half seasons in Major League Soccer.
 He also earned three caps with the U.S. national team in 1992.
+In January 2023, he was criminally convicted of aggravated menacing in the Athens County Municipal Court for threatening a special needs student-worker at Hocking College in Nelsonville, Ohio.

 High school and college

 Kmosko attended Southern Regional High School in Ocean County, New Jersey.
 He graduated in 1990 and entered Hartwick College.
 Kmosko played on the Hartwick soccer team from 1990 to 1994.
 He was a team captain his senior year and finished his four-year career with a 41-27-8 record.
 He was inducted into the Hartwick Athletic Hall of Fame in 1995.

 Minor leagues

 The Buffalo Blizzard of National Professional Soccer League drafted Kmosko in 1994, but he did not sign with them.
 In 1995, he began his professional career with the USISL New York Fever where he earned Northeast Division Rookie of the Year.
-That winter, he joined an NPSL team, the Cincinnati Silverbacks, not the Blizzard.
+That winter, he joined an NPSL team, the Cincinnati Silverbacks instead of signing with the Blizzard.